chrisburnell/chrisburnell.com/src/posts/articles/2023-12-13-old-design-system-new-colors.md

 A clear example of this is in displaying gradients; when instructing the browser to traverse the colour space to find a line between two colours that will make up the gradient, you’ll often find that it takes a path that you don’t expect or want.
 It’s not uncommon to find that developers have created gradients that don’t simply traverse from point A to point B in the colour space; they provide additional colour stops to ensure that the gradient looks correct.

 In the example, I’ve instructed the browser to create a gradient between red and cyan, but you’ll notice that it goes through a grey/monochrome area of the colour space around the midpoint.
 I would hope that the produced gradient would tween between not just the hues of red and cyan, but also their lightness and saturation.
-It seems, however, that the path taken to draw gradients often goes through parts of the **RGB** colour space that have little or no saturation, leading to [dead grey zones](https://www.smashingmagazine.com/2023/08/oklch-color-spaces-gamuts-css/#dead-grey-zones).
+It seems, however, that the path taken to draw gradients often goes through parts of the sRGB colour space that have little or no saturation, leading to [dead grey zones](https://www.smashingmagazine.com/2023/08/oklch-color-spaces-gamuts-css/#dead-grey-zones).

 ## OKLCH